 Christian Activities and Involvement

-Students at Faith participate in a daily prayer, prayer prior to snacks and lunches, and weekly lessons and songs related to Christian concepts and virtues (love, joy, self-control, patience, kindness, faithfulness, gentleness, goodness, generosity, peace, and integrity).
+Students at Faith participate in a daily prayer prior to snacks and lunches and weekly lessons and songs related to Christian concepts and virtues (love, joy, self-control, patience, kindness, faithfulness, gentleness, goodness, generosity, peace, and integrity).
 We recognize that not all people pray the same or hold to the same beliefs, but all are loved and cared for at Faith.
 Children are not required to participate in songs or prayers.

 Non-Discrimination Policy